Donate Now

 Viv Gapes, New Zealand Paralympian

-Read her full story here.
+Read her Paralympics NZ Trailblazers story here.

 Viv officially received her ‘numbered’ Paralympic pin as part of The Celebration Project in Auckland in May 2019.